cjm715/Udacity-drln-p1/README.md

 ## Usage

-Clone repo and run `python src/dqn_train.py` from root.
+First, clone repo.
+From root, run `python src/dqn_train.py` to train.
+After training is done, run `python src/dqn_test.py` to see the trained agent.